Saturday, November 28, 2009

 Mrs. Pakianathan and Dhama at Hotel Tibet corridor

-Coming back to Hotel Tibet, it was already mid-noon when we reached there and we were told that the guests from England were on the way from Changu Lake accompanied by Mingma Bhutia, another former student from Sikkim and was about to arrive at the hotel within a few minutes.
+Coming back to Hotel Tibet, it was already mid-noon when we reached there, and we were told that the guests from England were on the way from Changu Lake accompanied by Mingma Bhutia, another former student from Sikkim and was about to arrive at the hotel within a few minutes.
 All the way I had been listening up the name of one of the teachers more often, his name was Pakianathan.
-I was fumbling off with the pronunciation of the name and giving up a thought that he might be some old guy from South East Asia, somewhere between Malaysia, Indonesia, and nearby those countries.
+I was fumbling off with the pronunciation of the name and giving up a thought that he might be some old guy from Southeast Asia, somewhere between Malaysia, Indonesia, and nearby countries.

 Dhaba kneeling in front of Mr. Pakianathan (1968)

-The moment finally arrived when an Indian-looking 60 plus gentleman entered from the entrance door of the Hotel Tibet and Dhaba went to greet him.
-He gave his introduction and in between their talks I could make up my mistake that the very Indian-looking person was Mr. Pakianathan himself not to do anything with my geographical speculation!
+The moment finally arrived when an Indian-looking 60-plus gentleman entered from the entrance door of the Hotel Tibet, and Dhaba went to greet him.
+He gave his introduction, and in between their talks, I could make up my mistake that the very Indian-looking person was Mr. Pakianathan himself, not to do anything with my geographical speculation!
 Watching both of them hug was something you don’t often come across.
 Watching Dhaba having a stick to walk, Mr. Pakianathan was surprised and teased Dhaba grabbing his stick?